Phil-Holland/CNE-RAT/README.md

 - **Docker Compose** https://docs.docker.com/compose/

 Additional files for RNA-Protein interaction prediction pipeline must be downloaded from the CISBP-RNA database.
 These cannot be bundled with the application's source code.
-Download the latest zip file from the following link, and unzip its contents into the directory `./tasks/data/cisbp_rna`:
+Download the latest *"entire datasets archive"* zip file from the following link, and unzip its contents into the directory `./tasks/data/cisbp_rna`:

 - http://cisbp-rna.ccbr.utoronto.ca/bulk.php

 ### Installing

-Before the application can be built, you must define some environment variables.
+Before the application can be built, some environment variables must be defined.

 **Step 1:** Copy the `.env-template` file to a file named `.env`.